Savyasachi (2018 film): Production and release

 Savyasachi entered its final stage of filming in July 2018.
 Post-production was wrapped up in September 2018.
 The film was originally planned to release in March 2018, but it was postponed to June 2018 and was further delayed to November 2018.

 Soundtrack

-The music was composed by M. M. Keeravani and released by Lahari Music.
+The music was of the movie was composed by M. M. Keeravani and released by Lahari Music.
 The track "Ninnu Road Meedha" is a remix of Nagarjuna's classic hit song "Ninnu Road Meeda" from the film Allari Alludu (1993).

 Reception

 Box office

 Savyasachi collected a share of ₹3.29 Crores on opening day in Telugu speaking states.

 In 2 days, movie collected a total gross of ₹11.70 Crores and share of ₹6.30 Crores worldwide.

 In its first weekend movie collected a total gross of ₹16 Crores and share of ₹8.50 Crores worldwide.

 Critical reception

 Firstpost gave 2.5 out of 5 stars stating "The frustrating part about Savyasachi is watching how little it achieves despite having an interesting premise.
 It could have been cracker of a film, but it isn't quite so.
 The left hand packs a punch, but the narrative doesn't".

-IndiaGlitz gave 2.75 out of 5 stars stating "'Savyasachi' is a routine drama involving a gutsy hero and an evil genius.
-It should have come with a fast pace.
-Some emotions work here and there".

 The Times of India gave 2.5 out of 5 stars stating "Watch this one if you're a Naga Chaitanya or Madhavan fan, but definitely leave your brains at home for this one".

 India Today gave 2 out of 5 stars stating "Director Chandoo Mondeti's Savyasachi could have been an intriguing thriller, but it is not.
 Weak writing and underwhelming characterisations spoil the film".